magento/knowledge-base/src/how-to/general/how-to-add-a-new-country-to-magento-2.md

 </config>
 ```

-For more information on the module configuration files see [PHP Developer Guide > Define Configurations files](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/build/required-configuration-files.html) in Magento Developer Documentation.
+For more information on the module configuration files, see [PHP Developer Guide > Define Configurations files](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/build/required-configuration-files.html) in our developer documentation.

 Note that these changes are optional and will only affect the default belonging of the new country to the "Allow Countries", "Zip/Postal Code is Optional for", and "European Union Countries" lists.
 If this file is skipped from the module structure, a new country will still be added, but it will have to be manually configured at the **Admin** > **Stores** > *Settings* > **Configuration** > **General** > **Country Options** settings page.

 ### ExtraCountries/etc/di.xml

 The `di.xml` file configures which dependencies are injected by the object manager.
-See<a>PHP Developer Guide > The di.xml</a>in Magento Developer Documentation for more details on `di.xml` .
+See <a>PHP Developer Guide > The di.xml</a> in our developer documentation for more details on `di.xml`.

 In our example, we must register a `_TranslatedListsPlugin_` which will translate newly introduced Country Codes into a full Country Names, if codes are not present in the Zend Locale Library localization data.